kohlio/meta-tags-standard/README.md

 # standard-meta-tags

-Notes on standard meta tag requirements.
+Notes on standard meta tag requirements for easy sharing when needed.